rebus-ink/ink-API/README.md

 * `SQLITE_DB`: filename of the SQLite database to store data if `POSTGRE_INSTANCE` is not set.
 Defaults to "./dev.sqlite3".

+The environment variables can be set in a .env file

 ## Contributing

+IMPORTANT: this project is still in the very early stages and is not yet ready for unsolicited contributions.
+If you are interested in the project, please contact the development team.

 ### Commit Message Style